wintercms/docs/services/router.md

 });
 ```

-And finally, if you want to remove middleware from a route you can it like this
+And finally, if you want to remove middleware from a route you can do it like this:

 ```php
 Route::withoutMiddleware(\Path\To\Removed\Middleware::class)